European Communities Act 1972

 A person must not display any label, mark, symbol or inscription which does not comply with the above requirements if the display is likely to mislead or confuse end-users with respect to the consumption of energy or, where relevant, other essential resources during use (Reg.
 10).

-Contravention of these provisions is an offence for which a person will be liable on summary conviction, to a fine not exceeding the statutory maximum; or on conviction on indictment, to an unlimited fine (Reg.
+Contravention of these provisions is an offence for which a person will be liable on summary conviction, to a fine (unlimited in England and Wales, not exceeding the statutory maximum in Scotland); or on conviction on indictment, to an unlimited fine (Reg.
 11).
 Alternatively, a civil sanction may be imposed.
 These may include a compliance notice, a stop notice, an enforcement undertaking or a requirement to pay a variable monetary penalty or a non-compliance penalty.
 Appeals against civil sanctions may be made to the First-tier Tribunal.